Essays & Assays

 Here you'll find an ever-growing collection of essays, articles, interviews and various discussions on "things poetic," "thing literary," and other themes.
-Please bookmark this page and visit it often, as we hope to plaster the ether with all sorts of fascinating opinions on our favorite topics . . .
+Please bookmark this page and visit it often, as we intend to re-ionize the ether with all sorts of fascinating opinions on our favorite topics . . .

 "Poetic Meter in English: Roots and Possibilities," an essay by Richard Moore